onzfonz/comp227/src/content/7/en/part7b.md

 #### 7.4: anecdotes and hooks step1

-Simplify the anecdote creation form of your application with the *useField* custom hook we defined earlier.
+Simplify the anecdote creation form of your application with the `useField` custom hook we defined earlier.

-One natural place to save the custom hooks of your application is in the <i>/src/hooks/index.js</i> file.
+One natural place to save the custom hooks of your application is in the */src/hooks/index.js* file.

 If you use the [named export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export#Description) instead of the default export: